 Both Juneau and Berkeley during the autumn are popular places to visit.

 Berkeley is much warmer than Juneau in the autumn.
-The temperature in Berkeley is usually 63°F (17°C) in October, and Juneau stays around 42°F (6°C).
+The daily temperature in Berkeley averages around 63°F (17°C) in October, and Juneau fluctuates around 42°F (6°C).

 Juneau gets a good bit of rain this time of year.
 Berkeley usually gets less rain in October than Juneau.
 Berkeley gets 1.3 inches (33 mm) of rain, while Juneau receives 7.8 inches (199 mm) of rain this time of the year.